HWal/HWSocketStation/README.md

 Get started (Windows 10)
 ------------------------
-Install the latest Arduino for Windows https://www.arduino.cc/en/Main/Software
+Install the latest Arduino for Windows from here: https://www.arduino.cc/en/Main/Software

 Configuration of the Arduino application:
 -----------------------------------------